Sharing is caring!

 Violet’s Hypnobabies Birthday Story

 “Birthing Violet was hands-down the most intense experience of my life.
 But I have to say in full honesty that I did not feel pain during the process.
-Not even during transformation or crowning.”
+Not even during transformation (Hypnobabies word for transition) or crowning.”

 Please see the original at Rebecca’s Innovative Bodywork website.